gleamspring/veov/README.md

 I deleted all the jokes on my clipboard, I deleted all of my hardly worked minigame map.

 I am very sorry for bullying a minor
-𝐑𝐞𝐦𝐞𝐦𝐛𝐞𝐫, "anger is like pee because you can't hold it😔"
+𝐑𝐞𝐦𝐞𝐦𝐛𝐞𝐫, "anger is like pee because you can't hold it in😔"

 Now im gonna watch every episode of the longest video on YouTube🤑